How to experience Paradise Valley

 Enjoy the journey.
 My travel buddy exclaimed on the winding road towards Paradise Valley, ‘It’s worth it for the drive!’

 Local shopping.
-It’s also a great route for vendors of local products including honey, argan oil, amlou and fossils - yep, lots of fossils are found in this area.
-In Alma, you can visit local coopératives to see the process of making argan oil, and buy natural beauty products made on-site.
+Paradise Valley is also a great route for vendors of local products including honey, argan oil, amlou and fossils - yep, lots of fossils are found in this area.
+In Alma, you can visit local coopératives to see the process of making argan oil, and buy natural beauty products that are made on-site.

 Book a guided tour for a deeper cultural interaction

-If you prefer to go on a guided tour, away from the crowds, I can highly recommend Youssef and the team at Amazigh Hiking.
+If you prefer a guided tour away from the crowds, I highly recommend Youssef and the team at Amazigh Hiking.
 Born in the local village, they will take you off the beaten track and offer unique cultural insights into the region.

 What to pack for your day trip to Paradise Valley

 Wear trainers or comfy walking shoes; the gradient and gravel paths can make flip-flops uncomfortable.
-Take a small rucksack, swimming costume, lightweight towel or sarong, water, sun cream, sunhat, and cash.
+Take a small rucksack, swimwear, a lightweight towel or sarong, water, sun cream, a sunhat, and cash.
+There are no changing facilities at the pools, it is fully wild.